hafizsyaqif/jackbdu.github.io/_posts/2018-01-01-getting-started-with-photoshop.md

 ![Kitten]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/kitten.png)

 Now that the image is on our canvas, we can move it around, scale it or even rotate it.
 Press Enter when we feel happy about it.
-Also, note that the image is on a seperate layer on top of the background layer.
+Also, note that the image is imported as a smart object on a seperate layer, we need to rasterize it before we can manipulate it further.

 ![Kitten]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/workspace-kitten.png)

+In order to rasterize the layer, we simply right on the name of the layer, and choose Rasterize Layer.

 Alternatively, instead of creating a new document and importing an image, we can also open the image with Photoshop directly.
-However, if we do need to add more images, we still need to go to File > Place Embeded...
+However, since we need to have more than one images, we still need to go to File > Place Embeded...

+Multiple images will stay in different layers, and we can arrange the order by clicking and dragging on the names of the layers.

-## Step 4: Learn the Tools
+## Step 4: Learn the Workflow

+_Note: the workflow below is by no means a "standard" workflow, it's arranged in such a way that we can learn about everything we need to get started._

-Before we start learning about the tools, choose Window > Info.
-At the bottom of Info, we can see a short instruction for the tool that we selected.
+Before we start learning about the workflow and the tools, go to Window > Info.
+At the bottom of Info, we can see a short instruction for the tool that is selected.
 This will serve as a reminder whenever we forget the functionality of a specific tool and it also shows us if additional options are available with Shift, Opt or Cmd.

+In general, Shift means additive or proportional, Opt means substractive or special options, Cmd means to temporarily switch to Move Tool, and Space Bar means temporarily switch to Hand Tool.

 ![Info]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/info.png){:width="50%"}

-Note that we can right click to expand a tool whenever there's little rectangle at the bottom right corner of the tool icon.

 ### Modify the canvas

 ![Crop Tool Icon]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/crop-tool.png)

 First tool we may want to use is the Crop Tool, which crops and rotates the canvas as we like.
 We can specify a ratio on the Options Panel, or click Clear if we don't need one.

+Note that we can right click (or left click and hold) to view additional tools whenever there's little triangle at the bottom right corner of the tool icon.

 ![Canvas Size]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/canvas-size.png)